 But what exactly is testosterone – where does it come from, what does it do and, most vitally, how much should we have?

 Let’s start with the basics, testosterone is a steroid hormone, secreted primarily in the testicles, and responsible for the development of most masculine characteristics.
 As for how much we should have, well that mostly depends on our age.

-In healthy males this 800 range should be the norm for about the next ten years or so – until the age of thirty when levels begin to decrease by 1%-3% each year.
-By the time we reach our forties, this level is usually somewhere in the 500s, and for many can be as low as the mid-200s.
+In healthy males, this 800 range should be the norm for about the next 10 years or so – until the age of 30 when levels begin to decrease by 1%-3% each year.
+By the time we reach our 40s, this level is usually somewhere in the 500s, and for many can be as low as the mid-200s.

 By 50, most of my male clients have levels that are chronically low.

 You’ll find differing opinions on hormone levels among different medical professionals, with ranges anywhere from 300-1,200 being considered normal.
-I find that on the low end that is too low.
-I like to see my clients be in the upper quadrant (25%) of any lab measuring total testosterone.
+On the low end that is too low.
+We like to see our clients be in the upper quadrant (25%) of any lab measuring total testosterone.

 Low testosterone is an issue that affects many more men than you might imagine – with a recent study showing a worldwide decline in testosterone levels of almost 20% across a twenty-year period.
 Our changing (for the worse) lifestyles are taking their toll.
 In fact, both testosterone and sperm levels are decreasing on average every decade.
 This might well be related to our increasingly “toxic” world.

 While low testosterone levels can have a major impact on our overall health and mood, in this article we take a look at the impact they have on our physical appearance.
 Let’s now dive in and review what happens – and what we can do about it.